crichards17/3D-Fractal-Raytracer/README.md

 ### Box DE Transforms

 The initial box implementation above show a symmetrical cube, axis-aligned at the global origin.
 This was a good example of narrowing scope to allow me to tackle a problem one portion at a time.
-The next step, then, was to expand the Box functionality to allow for transformrations and translations.
-This work will also be generalized for use in other shapes, as it mostly involves re-framing the DE calculation around the object's local coordinates by transposign the input vector from the global space -- something that's aplicable to any complex shape.
+The next step, then, was to expand the Box functionality to allow for transformations and translations.
+This work will also be generalized for use in other shapes, as it mostly involves re-framing the DE calculation around the object's local coordinates by transposing the input vector from the global space -- something that's aplicable to any complex shape.

 <img src="https://github.com/crichards17/BoxRayTracer/blob/main/Progression/Captures/03-10_Scale_Transform_Box.PNG?raw=true" height="300" name="Box Transforms" style="display:block;">
 <br><br>